geezaRawsthorn/lanyon/_posts/2018-7-3-REQUIRED-READING.md

 To overcome this issue a high-availability configuration is mostly preferred because it eliminates a single point of failure.
 By adding redundancy to each layer of your architecture, HA configuration prevents a single server failure point.

 ## <a href="https://docs.ansible.com/">Ansible</a>

+Ansible is a simple and powerful automation engine.
+It is used to help with configuration management, application deployment, and task automation.

+<cite>Maybe spin up a box in openstack and fire ansible at it?</cite>